Bella Thorne Unveiled Two New Tattoos This Weekend

 First up is a colorful “I love You” etched just below her shoulder blade.
 In true Bella fashion, she showed it off with a topless photo on Instagram, writing, “New lil tat…guess what my other tat says it’s on my hip;)”

 The second is placed just above her hip and spells out “Bite Me” in black ink, with the T and M written upside down.
 Fans discovered this one on her Snapchat page.
-Bella has yet to explain the significance of either one, but she did tag rumored boyfriend Mod Sun in the Instagram photo.
+Thorne has yet to explain the significance of either one, but she did tag rumored boyfriend Mod Sun in the Instagram photo.
 Fans have already speculated whether it’s his actual handwriting or simply a shoutout.

-We’ll probably see another hair makeover or tattoo before she actually decodes these two.
+We’ll probably see another hair makeover or tattoo before we actually decode these two.
 Until then, try your best to keep up!